Brigid's Church, Clonegal

 the midlands, Kildare and Dublin converged.

-asked why the church is so big (Barn Type) and the reason
+is often asked why the church is so big (Barn Type) and

-then in use.
-When the church was completed the old building
+chapel then in use.
+When the church was completed the old

-church had in turn replaced another thatched church which
+old church had in turn replaced another thatched church

 had been situated about a mile up the road to Monaughrim

-in a place called Knockafaugh (the long hill) the stone for
+in a place called Knockafaugh (the long hill).
+The stone

-the church came from a quarry in Monaughrim.
-The ceiling
+for the new church came from a quarry in Monaughrim.
+The

-has beautiful work done by Italian artisans.
-The bell tower
+ceiling has beautiful work done by Italian artisans.
+The

 is pointed with four miniature spires.
 The most important